GigaSpaces-ProfessionalServices/ps-toolkit/aws/ami/driver/scripts/configure_existing_grid/README.md

 ### Driver scripts

-This directory contains scripts that are found on Driver AMIs in the FE/PS Sandbox.
-On Driver AMIs, this directory maps directly to /home/ubuntu/scripts/configxap/.

-The scripts in this directory help with tasks related to updating XAP/MGT VM state or XAP grids running on XAP/MGT AMIs.
+This directory contains scripts that configure existing XAP grids by generating configuration files that are external to Processing Units and pushing them out to XAP/MGT VMs.

-Each one should also provide a description of its behavior in its help output: `./script.sh --help`
+Each script should also provide a description of its behavior in its help output: `./script.sh --help`

-### InfluxDB / Grafana installation
+#### InfluxDB / Grafana installation

 ##### Considerations before you start